 - If the United States is a party to the contract, and the person who entered into the contract on behalf of the government had no authority to bind the government (See Council for Tribal Empl.
 Rights v.
 United States, 112 Fed.
 Cl.
 231 (2013))

-Similar to the federal contracting requirements, a plaintiff seeking to recover under a quantum meruit recovery theory (also termed unjust enrichment or quasi-contract) in Colorado has the burden of proof to show that (1) at the plaintiff’s expense, (2) the defendant received a benefit, (3) under circumstances that would make it unjust for the defendant to keep the benefit without paying the plaintiff.
+Similar to the federal contracting requirements, a plaintiff seeking to recover under a quantum meruit damages theories of recovery in contract law (also termed unjust enrichment or quasi-contract) in Colorado has the burden of proof to show that (1) at the plaintiff’s expense, (2) the defendant received a benefit, (3) under circumstances that would make it unjust for the defendant to keep the benefit without paying the plaintiff.
 Salzman v.
 Bachrach, 996 P.2d 1263 (Colo.
 2000).

 The plaintiff was also trying to recover breach of contract.
 Even if the plaintiff cannot recover under both theories, Colorado law permits a party to advance multiple theories of recovery.
 Hemmann Mgmt.
 Servs. v.
 Mediacell, Inc., 176 P.3d 856 (Colo.
 App.
 2007).
 Litigants must also understand the difference between quantum meruit vs unjust enrichment

-At the minimum, under quantum meruit contract law, you may have a quantum meruit recovery claim against the federal government.
+At the minimum, under quantum meruit claim government contract law, you may have a claim against the federal government.
 Please call a contract claims and dispute lawyer at 1-866-601-5518.